256dpi/fire/spark/README.md

 }
 ```

-The server then stores the subscription under the defined key and forwards matching operations to the client:
+The server then forwards matching events to the client:

 ```json
 {